Skip to content

 Residue risk Low; rinses clean in soft water Medium; may form soap scum Very low but often leaves film

-Eco impact Biodegradable & greywater-safe Variable (depends on fats) Non-biodegradable surfactants common
+Eco impact Biodegradable & often greywater-safe Variable (depends on fats) Non-biodegradable surfactants common

 Sensitivity rating Gentle – no SLS/SLES Moderate – fragrance may irritate Variable – depends on formula